Frankly, I think that I have never been an artist at all.

 What first got you interested in dinosaurs and art?

-What is your favourite piece of palaeo art that you have produced?
+What is your favorite piece of paleoart that you have produced?

-Who is your favourite palaeoartist or piece of palaeoart?
+Who is your favorite paleoartist or piece of paleoart?

 Is there any animal you would like to paint but have not?

 All of them, I think, or at least a huge amount.
 I now have tons of ideas in my head, but I have to admit that I’m just not able to implement them due to time constraints.